oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * 3.1.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification
 * 3.1.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in Version 1.0 of the OpenC2 Language Specification
 * 3.1.1.7  **MUST** implement the ‘response_requested’ Command Argument as a valid option for any Command
-* 3.1.1.8 **MUST** conform to at least one of the following confromance clauses in this specification:
+* 3.1.1.8 **MUST** conform to at least one of the following conformance clauses in this specification:
    * Conformance Clause 2
    * Conformance Clause 3
    * Conformance Clause 4